Empiree/DeftSharp.Windows.Input/DOCUMENTATION.md

 ### **KeyboardListener**

 The **KeyboardListener** class provides the ability to subscribe to global keyboard input events.
-This allows you, to get the information you need about the user's presses, sequences and key combinations.
-The whole operation of this class is based on subscriptions, you can subscribe to different events, customizing the configuration to sui t your needs.
+This can give you information about the user's presses, sequences, and key combinations.

+You can subscribe to different events from the KeyboardListener class to enable these features and customize them.

-This class stores active subscriptions in properties: `Keys`, `Sequences` and `Combinations`.
+This class stores active subscriptions in the `Keys`, `Sequences`, and `Combinations` properties.

 Each object of the KeyboardListener class stores its own subscriptions.
 Keep this in mind when you use the `Unsubscribe` methods.

 > [!NOTE]
 > :bulb: **Best Practice:** Before closing the application, unsubscribe from all events.
-This will allow the application to correctly release all system resources it uses.
+This correctly releases the system resources used by the application.

-#### **Subscribe to the press event**
+#### **Subscribing to the press event**

-In order to subscribe to press events, you need to call one of the subscribe method.
+Call one of the following methods to subscribe to a keyboard event.

 ```c#
 var keyboardListener = new KeyboardListener();